Overview

 - Participate in the Graduate Medical Education curriculum, as needed

-- Continue the minor rotation in diversity, equity, and inclusion they initiated in their first year.
+- Continue the minor rotation in diversity, equity, and inclusion initiated in the first year.

-Year 3- For fellows interested in a primarily academic career, an optional thir year may be available contingent on the availability of funding and a primary research mentor.
+Year 3- For fellows interested in a primarily academic career, an optional third year may be available.
+Please note this is never guaranteed and is dependent entirely on the fellow’s ability to secure their own funding.
+The program administration will match the fellow with a primary research mentor to support this process.

 Required Seminars

-Graduate Medical Education Curriculum: – Fellows are eligible to participate in research courses, wellness activities, professional development seminars, and support meetings offered by ACGME at UPMC and University of Pittsburgh, as needed..
-All Fellows have opt-out confidential counseling offered free of charge.- Fellows will typically spend their first six months (August-to-January ) working with the developmental population (i.e., children or adults) with whom they have the most experience working with, followed by six months (February-to-July) working with the population with whom they have less experience.
+Graduate Medical Education Curriculum: – Fellows are eligible to participate in research courses, wellness activities, professional development seminars, and support meetings offered by ACGME at UPMC and University of Pittsburgh, as needed.
+All Fellows have opt-out confidential counseling offered free of charge.- Fellows typically spend their first six months in an outpatient setting primarily working with the developmental population (i.e., children or adults) with whom they have the most experience working, followed by six months focused on the population with whom they have less experience.

 - Clinical Activities